tom-englert/Nullable.Extended/README.md

 [Nullable reference types](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references)
 are a great feature introduced with C# 8.0.
 It really helps in writing better code.

-This analyzer helps to even more improve the experience when leveraging nullable reference types.
+This analyzer helps to even more improve the experience with nullable reference types.

 ### Installation